 The Property's southern boundary fronts Center Street NE, which is designated a Major Arterial street within the City's Transportation System Plan (TSP).
 Center Street NE is fully improved, however the applicant is proposing to dedicate 18-ft. of additional right-of-way along Center Street to meet City standards.
 The east boundary of the site fronts 23rd Street NE, which is designated as a Collector street.
 The attached Arborist Report indicates that the existing Norway Maple trees along 23rd Street are an invasive tree species and are in poor health (see Exhibit 9).
-Using these findings, the applicant prepared an alternatives analysis to address Salem Administrative Rule 109-500 Section 2.4 standards for the Street Tree Removal application.
-Per the attached Site Plan and Planting Plan, the applicant is proposing to install new street trees in addition to the required sidewalk and planter strip along the 23rd Street frontage (see Exhibit 4).
+Per the attached Site Plan and Planting Plan, the applicant is proposing to provide an 8-ft. wide planting strip and install a 5-ft. wide sidewalk along the 23rd Street frontage.
+The existing Norway Maple trees will be replaced as required after an assessment is completed by the City's Urban Forester.
 Along the western boundary of the property is Medical Center Drive NE, a private street.
 The attached Site Plan indicates that the applicant is proposing to improve the private drive and dedicate a public access easement for the roadway.
 Along the west boundary of the site, Medical Center Drive intersects with Franzen Street NE, which is a private street that will be improved with the project, and Grear Street NE, a public right-of-way that currently meets Local street standards.
 The Site Plan also indicates that the applicant is proposing to provide two new connections between Medical Center Drive and 23rd Street, requiring the approval of a Class 2 Driveway Approach.
 North of the site is D Street NE, which currently meets City standards and is classified as a Minor Arterial street.